Territories (album)

 Territories is the second studio album from drone rock band Locrian.
 It was released on March 6, 2010 on LP by Small Doses, At War With False Noise, Bloodlust!, and Basses Frequences.

 Background

 The album was announced on January 6, 2010.
 The press release for the album describes the album as incorporating "elements from noise, power electronics, drone, and black metal to come up with a truly unique sound reflecting the sprawling urban decay surrounding them in Chicago."
 The album was initially released through a collaboration between multiple record labels: the U.S. based Small Doses record label, the U.S. based Bloodlust! record label, the U.K. based At War With False Noise label, and the French Basses Frequences label.

-Territories was recorded in January 2009 at Phantom Manor Studios in Chicago, IL.
+Territories was recorded in January 2009 at Phantom Manor Studios in Chicago, Illinois.
 The album features numerous collaborators including Blake Judd (Nachtmystium), Bruce Lamont (Yakuza), Mark Solotroff (Bloodyminded), and Andrew Scherer (Velnias).